thedzy/unscramble/README.md

 ## New
 ### 1.0
 - Takes some letter and rearrange them to new words
-- Human readable or json output
+- Human-readable or json output
 ### 1.1
 - Bug fixes, not assuming there is a terminating character on the lines and adding one
 - Adding option to specify existing terminating characters on lines
 - Spelling fixes and code cleanup
+### 1.2
+- Better fix for the terminating character, splitting on any and all control characters
+- Outputting to stderr, except words, so that they can be redirected
+- Code cleanup after finding some suggestions
+- Grammar!